Optimal Auction Design with Contingent Payments and Costly Verification: Solving for an optimal mechanism

 \subsection{Comparison with other contingent-payment auctions}

 In our optimal mechanism, the winner's equilibrium payment, as a function of his realized income, is linearly increasing and then flat; see \cref{fig:roy}.
-By contrast, in the optimal contracts in \cite{demarzo2005bidding} and \cite{inostroza2022screening}, the payment received by the principal, as a function of cash flows, is flat and then linearly increasing.
+By contrast, in the optimal mechanisms in \cite{demarzo2005bidding} and \cite{inostroza2022screening}, the payment received by the principal, as a function of the realized income, is flat and then linearly increasing.
 To understand the reason for this difference, it is helpful to consider the obstacle to full extraction in each model.
+Roughly, the main obstacle in our model is the cost of verification.
+In each of their models, the obstacle is a form of limited liability, which binds following low income realizations.

-Consider our model in the special case that $\phi_i =1$ for all $i$.
-In this case, there exists a mechanism that allocates the asset efficiently and leaves no information rents to the agents.
-The problem is that this mechanism requires the principal to audit the winner, no matter what income he reports.
-The cost of verification is the obstacle to full extraction.
+Consider the special case of our model in which $\phi_i =1$ for all $i$.
+In this case, there exists a mechanism that allocates the asset efficiently and leaves no information rents to the agents, but this mechanism requires the principal to always audit the winner.
 To reduce auditing costs, the optimal mechanism features royalty caps.
-If the agent claims to owe the full royalty cap, the principal does not audit.
+If the winner claims to owe the full royalty cap, the principal does not audit.

 In \cite{demarzo2005bidding}, the project requires an upfront investment by the winner.
 If this required investment were zero, then full extraction would be possible.
-With a positive required investment, the net cash flow of the project is negative following low income realizations.
-Thus, full extraction would violate the principal's limited liability constraint.
+With a positive required investment, however, the net cash flow of the project is negative following low income realizations.
+Thus, full extraction would violate the seller's limited liability constraint.